SandraAhlgrimm/langchain4j-dalle3-demo/README.md

 ![Screenshot of the executed project highlighting the RUN button](./images/screenshot-run-image-creation.png)

-   Alternatively, run in the shell with `mvn clean install exec:java`
+   Alternatively, run in the shell with `mvn clean package exec:exec`

 ## Usage